bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

 --------------

 Hybrid methods calculate a portion of the the exchange functional using exact Hartree Fock theory.
-The rest of the exchange and correlation functions is calcaulated with other methods, typically GGA or LDA.
+The rest of the exchange and correlation functions is calculated with other methods, typically GGA or LDA.
 Within the XC section of the CP2K input the HF section is used for the Hartree Fock exchange setup.

 Using the DZVP-MOLOPT basis sets with hybrid functionals becomes too computationally expensive.
 However